cjoana/cjoana.github.io/blogs/2025-12-23-PBHfromPVs.md

 This work opens several directions for future research, including the effects of non-Gaussianities, broader power spectra, departures from spherical symmetry, and PBH formation during scalar-field–dominated eras.
 Understanding how void-dominated configurations interact with these ingredients will be crucial for building a unified picture of PBH formation in the early Universe.

-If interested, stay tuned — more on primordial voids is coming soon.
+If interested, stay tuned — more on primordial fluctuations, peaks and voids, is coming soon.